RefactoringTools/wrangler/README.txt

   -- operators are now distinguished from expressions.
   -- for renaming variable/function names, error messages are now
      disabled when the new name is the same as the old name.
-  -- More checkings have been added when appy/spawn/spawn_link is used.
+  -- More checking has been added when appy/spawn/spawn_link is used.
   -- bug fix within side-effect calculation.
-  -- further checkings has been added to detect whether undicidablity really
+  -- further checking has been added to detect whether undicidablity really
      occurs when 'apply' is used.
   -- generalise a function definition: the new parameter name captured laterly
      introduce variables with the same name.

+---------------------------Changes from wrangler-0.2-------------------
+-- new refactorings:
+  ++ Function extraction.
+  ++ Folding against a function definition.

+-- Duplicated code detection.
+  ++ Expression search.
+  ++ Duplicated code search across multiple modules.

+-- bugfix
+   -- With 'generalisation', Wrangler now asks the user in the case that it cannot decide whether the selected expression has side effect or not.
+   -- fixed the path problem with finding the side effect table.
+   -- Wrangler now keeps two side effect tables, one for the libraries and one
+      for the user's own code.
+   -- rewrote the module graph calculation algorithm.